rayprogramming/hypermcp/DOCKER.md

-# Docker Deployment Guide for MCPBase Servers
+# Docker Deployment Guide for hypermcp Servers

-This guide covers containerizing and deploying MCP servers built with MCPBase.
+This guide covers containerizing and deploying MCP servers built with hypermcp.

 ## 📋 Table of Contents
 - [Quick Start](#quick-start)